 A. You are not required to speak to creditors or collection agencies who call you seeking to collect money.
-You
+You are not

-recommend that when creditors or collection agencies call, that you not pick up the phone to speak to them.
+creditors or collection agencies call, that you not pick up the phone to speak to them.
 Getting on the phone just gives the

 creditor an opportunity to harass you, and to scare you, into paying money.
 If you answer the creditor’s phone call, anything

 you say to them other than that you are immediately going to send them the amount that you owe them will probably result in

 the creditor going on and on endlessly – - harassing you and threatening you.
 If you are going to be filing a Chapter 7

 bankruptcy, there is nothing to be gained by allowing creditors to do this.
 However, if a creditor calls you at your work phone

-number, you may want to answer the call and tell the creditor that you are not allowed to receive phone calls at your place of employment.
-Under
+number, you may want to answer the call and tell the creditor that you are not allowed to receive phone calls at your place of

-your place of employment.
+you at your place of employment.

 If you retain my office to file a Chapter 7 bankruptcy for you, once my office has been retained, I can, on your behalf, fax a

 cease and desist letter to any creditors who are calling you at your employment phone number.
 If you do receive any phone

 calls from creditors at your employment phone number, please try to obtain the name, as well as fax number, of the person

 who is calling you.